LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Expanded simulation experiments

-\paragraph{Ablation on multiple image inputs} This ablation studies multiple image inputs within a single conversation.
+This ablation studies multiple image inputs within a single conversation.
 Each image is processed by the vision encoder and the projection layer to generate a series of tokens.
 These image tokens are then integrated into the textual conversation at the points where the corresponding images are referenced.

 However, because LLaVA is trained with one image per conversation instead of an interleaving style.
 The performance drops significantly when applying multiple image inputs, listed in \tref{tab:multi-img}.